lawrencelucky/zuri-nodejs-task-3/readme.md

 To create a bio you are required to submit the following hitting this endpoint [endpoint](endpoint.com)

-`name` which is required and must be unique
+`name` which is required and must be unique.

-`email` which is required and must be unique
+`email` which is required and must be unique.

-`country` not required
+`country` not required.

 ### PATCH / UPDATE